 The Arabian Mau is one of the oldest of all of the natural feline breeds.

+If you thought that this kitty would have a really distinct and easy to recognize appearance, think again.
 The Arabian Mau naturally occurs in a wide array of patterns and colors, as these characteristics have allowed the cats to blend into a variety of environments.
+This means you might have two Arabian Maus that look totally different in terms of the color or pattern of their fur.
 However, they typically exhibit some combination of white, black, brown, and gray.
 You can also find them in red, black and white, and brown tabby.